noobCoding/response_to_BEC_benchmark/README.md

 ### data
 Including codes and results of processing 2 real datasets: **Mouse Cell Atlas** and **Human Pancreas**.

+### results
+Including code and processed data to quickly re-plot the submitted figures.

 ### code
 This github includes **modified and additional code** for supporting the response to the article at: https://genomebiology.biomedcentral.com/articles/10.1186/s13059-019-1850-9